dvoituron/email-generator/README.md

 ## Pull requests
 Pull requests serve as the primary mechanism by which contributions are proposed and accepted.
-We recommend creating a [topic branch](https://www.git-scm.com/book/en/v2/Git-Branching-Branching-Workflows#Topic-Branches) and sending a pull request to the `vNext` branch from the topic branch.
+We recommend creating a [topic branch](https://www.git-scm.com/book/en/v2/Git-Branching-Branching-Workflows#Topic-Branches) and sending a pull request to the **main** branch from the topic branch.
 For additional guidance, read through the [GitHub Flow Guide](https://guides.github.com/introduction/flow).

 Be prepared to address feedback on your pull request and iterate if necessary.